Leverage efficiency: Mathematical background

-where $i$ indexes realizations of the process described by \eref{motion}.
-Taking the limit $N\to\infty$ for finite $T$ defines the ensemble average, while taking the limit $T\to\infty$ for $N=1$ defines the time average.
+where $i$ indexes realizations of the process described by \eref{motion} and $\Dt$ is a time increment.
+Taking the limit $N\to\infty$ for finite $\Dt$ extracts the behavior of the ensemble average, whereas taking the limit $\Dt\to\infty$ for finite $N$ extracts the long-time behavior \citep{PetersKlein2013,PetersAdamou2018b}.
 This procedure yields clear interpretations of two well-known characteristics of geometric Brownian motion:

-shows that the ensemble-average growth rate is equal to the expected return; and
+shows that the ensemble-average growth rate is equal to the drift; and

-shows that the time-average growth rate is equal to the rate of change of the ensemble average of $\ln(x(t))$, which is obtained by applying \Ito's formula to \eref{motion}.
+shows that the long-time growth rate, \ie what an individual will experience eventually, is smaller by a correction term $(\sigmam)^2/2$. \Eref{time_growth}, which shows $\gtm$ as equal to the ensemble average of the rate of change $\Delta\ln x / \Delta t$, is obtained by applying \Ito's formula to \eref{motion}.
+Indeed, this rate of change is an ergodic observable for the multiplicative dynamics defined by \eref{motion}, as discussed in \citep{PetersGell-Mann2016}.

-Referring to the analogy with stock markets, it was pointed out in \citep{Peters2010} that an investor should be more concerned about the time average of a single realization of the process (his investment) than the average over many realizations (conceptually equivalent to multiple copies of his investment in parallel universes).
+Referring to the analogy with stock markets, it was pointed out in \citep{Peters2011a} that an individual investor should be more concerned about $\gtm$, the long-time growth rate of a single realization of the process, than about $\gens$, the growth rate of the average over parallel realizations which are inaccessible to him.
+For historical reasons, however, $\gens$ is often mistakenly considered in the literature, as noted in \citep{HughsonETAL2006}.

-We introduce another parameter, $\lm$, to \eref{motion} in order to extend the market analogy to leveraged investments.
-We split the expected return into a so-called ``riskless'' part, $\murm$, (to represent an asset with zero volatility) and a so-called ``excess'' part, $\muem$, that is added in proportion to the amplitude of the fluctuations $\lm \sigmam$.
-Thus \eref{motion} becomes